 - I once again learned that having a great race isn't always about setting a PR.
 It's truly about the process.

 - I didn't feel like I was running at true race effort until the last three miles, so I probably could have run an overall faster time.
 But I'm totally okay with that.
-I was purposely conservative, and I did what I set out to do.
+I was purposely conservative, and I

 - Based on how an average "Garmin pace" of 7:13 felt in crappy conditions, I think a "Garmin pace" of 7:25 for the marathon is realistic.
 My coach even thinks it will feel easy!